Overview of Windows as a service

 - The Windows Insider Program provides organizations with the opportunity to test and provide feedback on features that will be shipped in the next feature update.

 With each General Availability release, we recommend beginning deployment right away to devices selected for early adoption (targeted validation) and ramp up to full deployment at your discretion.
 This will enable you to gain access to new features, experiences, and integrated security as soon as possible.

 Devices on the General Availability Channel must have their diagnostic data set to 1 (Basic) or higher in order to ensure that the service is performing at the expected quality.
-For instructions to set the diagnostic data level, see Configure the operating system diagnostic data level.
+For instructions to set the diagnostic data level, see Configure Windows diagnostic data in your organization.